uwspstar/CodeInterview/The Coding Interview/readme.md

 ```
 ### Hoisting in JavaScript
 ```
-keyword *** var ***  function ***
+scan whole code, and Hoisting / allocated memery for var, and function before excute keyword *** var ***  function ***
 *** the first words has to be "var", or "function", not "(" the variables or function declarations to the top of their respective environments